Making Your Move When The Market Tips Its Hand In The First Minute

 - Extending these levels out over the next 28 or so minutes, you can see how these levels are respected

-Taking early profits from easy pots
+Taking early wins from easy pots

 Once a tell is spotted and verified, the victim becomes easy prey.
 Experienced players will slowly reel the the unwitting novice into a trap — even giving away hands along the way.
 Once the pot is big enough, they make their move, relieving the helpless amateur of their chips.